fcracker79/trip/README.md

 # trip
-Trip is a PIP dependencies tree
+Trip is a Python 3 dependencies tree analyzer.